fahr-khadija/Breast-Cancer-ML/README.md

 ## ![Breast-Cancer](https://tse4.mm.bing.net/th?id=OIP.2ickM6j-W8NcEtf5LYG8JQHaEK&pid=Api&P=0&h=900)

 # Project Objective
-Generate a good machine Learning model that can be used to classify patient with Breast Cancer from any input preprocessing data (DET) .
+Generate a good machine Learning model that can be used to classify patient with Breast Cancer from any input preprocessing data .

 # Why we choose this topic: